-LiveSourceHerbalTea.com sells a very similar recipe, giving credit to the same creator, Dr. Miller.
-It describes malva leaves as being excellent at soothing irritated tissue, relieving inflammation.
+One site no longer in existance, sold a very similar recipe, giving credit to the same creator, Dr. Miller.
+It described malva leaves as being excellent at soothing irritated tissue, relieving inflammation.
 It even counters the inflammation of mucus membranes, and lowers stomach acid, "and relieves gastrointestinal disorders, such as gastric catarrh, enteritis, indigestion, ulcers and colitis."

 Well, that's pretty wonderful!
 Sounds as good or better than my calendula flowers and comfrey in my garden.
 (In fact, I've sown some malva flowers in my garden this spring, but too few even if I do find the rest of the My Miracle Tea ingredients).

 Wait, there's more.
 Malva leaves can loosen and expel phlegm-congestion from the lungs.
 (Got pneumonia?)
 It can also drive off excess fluid and mucus.
 It sooths the larynx and tonsils, dry coughs, sore throats, hoarseness, lung catarrh.

 Wow!
 Then it should be terrific for conditions such as bronchitis, asthma, emphysema and everything to do with our respiratory passages.
 Why haven't I heard of this miracle plant before?
 Now I'm really glad I checked into the My Miracle Tea ingredients.